Stable Type I blow-up for the one-dimensional wave equation with time-derivative nonlinearity: Introduction

 Because the symmetry and the generalised eigenvector induce linear growth, this Duhamel formulation does not close globally on \([0,\infty)\) without an adjustment.
 To remedy this, we follow the Lyapunov–Perron technique: we project the initial data onto the stable subspace and introduce a correction along the unstable directions to cancel their growth.
 Concretely, we consider the modified problem

-where \(\mathbf{U}_{p,T,\kappa}\) is the operator that rescales the initial data relative to the blow-up profile.
+where \(\mathbf{U}_{p,T,\kappa}\) maps the initial data into similarity coordinates and incorporates a nearby choice of parameters thereby expressing the data as a perturbation of a modulated profile.
 We then show that there exist parameters \(p^*,T^*,\kappa^*\) for which the correction term vanishes, yielding a genuine solution of the fixed-point problem.
 Proving that the correction vanishes is equivalent to showing that a certain linear functional—obtained by dual pairing with the correction term—is identically zero.
 Appealing to Brouwer’s fixed-point theorem exhibits the required parameters.
 Finally, by the restriction properties of the semigroup, the resulting mild solution upgrades to a classical solution. \end{enumerate}